New Delhi Travel Tips | India Travel

 When in old Delhi, take a detour to know more about Jain history in Feroz Shah Kotla.

-Delhi is romantic with numerous places to visit and plenty of things to do.
+Delhi is romantic with numerous places to visit visit for couples.
 Head to the city in the monsoon season and you’ll be surprised.

 Have you visited any of these in Delhi during your India travel?
 How was your experience?
 Do share your thoughts with me!